OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 This is done in oder to allow IoT Platform resources to be the target of link types that are supported by the jazz.net apps: RTC, RDNG, RQM and RDM.
 This will require some explanation.

 All these tools use jazz.net project areas as the source of their service providers.
 Each project area can be configured with artifact containers that represent services providers accessible from the same or friend servers.
-Each artifact container or service provider can specify creation dialogs for its resources, including CE4IoTConnector.
+Each artifact container or service provider can specify creation dialogs for its resources, including iotp-adaptor.

 The link types supported by the jazz.net apps are based on the OSLC domain specifications (RM, CM, AM and QM), and are extended by the vocabularies defined in the [http://jazz.net/ns](http://jazz.net/ns) namespaces.
 The jazz.net apps in most cases have fixed expectations about the resources they expose through OSLC to other servers, and the link types and target resource types they are expecting through artifact container associations from other friend servers.